Martin-Carlsson/Business-Intelligence-Goodies/Snowflake/AzureBlobIntegration/README.md

 Azure Active Directory > Properties > Directory ID

 # In Snowflake
-## Use role sysadmin for creation of every object
+## Use role sysadmin for creation of most object
 ```SQL
 use role sysadmin;
 ```